 Sterling, VA 20166-1227

-If your passport has been reported lost or stolen, we can not return it to you.
-You must apply for a new passport in person at an agency using a DS-11 form.
+After reporting your passport lost or stolen, you must apply for a new passport in person using Form DS-11.